Skip to content

 mysql = DFF.CONN('mysql')

-Different connectors have different operation methods and parameters.
+Different Connectors have different operation methods and parameters.
 For details, please refer to Script Development / Connector Object DFF.CONN

 3. Environment Variables

-Environment variables are particularly suitable for scenarios where the same set of code runs in different environments.
+Environment Variables are particularly suitable for scenarios where the same set of code runs in different environments.

 Python